-Wendy Fink is Director of Food, Agriculture & Natural Resources and Executive Director of the BAA Academic Programs Section at APLU.
+Wendy Fink is Executive Director, Academic Programs Section & Assistant Vice President, Food, Agriculture & Natural Resources (FANR) at APLU.
 She serves as staff for the Commission on Food, Environment, and Renewable Resources; Board on Natural Resources; the Board on Oceans, Atmosphere, and Climate; Academic Programs Section of Board on Agriculture Assembly, and APLU Project Degree Completion Initiative.
 Previously she has staffed the APLU Energy Initiative and Smithsonian Folklife Festival Sesquicentennial Celebration of Morrill Act.

 Fink acts as a liaison for the Boards to Congress, federal agencies, and other advocacy groups.
 She also represents the Boards at internal coordinating meetings.
 She works closely with the executive committee of each Board in completing the business of the Board, including setting goals and priorities, electing officers, coordinating member events, and providing social media and website communications.